BLACKMORE GLOBAL FUND – BLACK HOLE?

 Spinaris 90 – UK sports spread betting (invisible – and what happened to Aria Invest?)

 Most of the victims of the Blackmore Global fund were initially cold-called by a firm called Aspinal Chase.
-And all the victims were advised by unregulated investment advisers such as Forth Capital and Square Mile Financial Services (an insurance license does not cover regulated investment advice).
+And all the victims were advised by unregulated investment advisers Square Mile Financial Services (an insurance license does not cover regulated investment advice).
 But more worryingly, all of them were put into a QROPS in Malta or the Isle of Man.
 So why were UK residents transferred to an offshore pension at all, and why were most or all of their pension funds invested in a UCIS which is illegal to be promoted to UK residents?

 The list of questions goes on and on.
 And here, we get back to whether the unscrambling of these pension and investment scams is more about who you know rather than what you know.
 One victim had his pension invested 75% in Blackmore Global and 25% in Symphony.
 Symphony was a fund invested in derivatives and highly leveraged.
 It was also a sub fund of the Nascent Fund run by Richard Reinert.
 Under the Nascent “umbrella” (a structure for wannabe fund managers) was also the Trafalgar Multi Asset fund which was run by James Hadley who was one of the main distributors behind Capita Oak, Henley and Westminster – all of which are being investigated by the Serious Fraud Office.